MyCATApache/Mycat2/README.md

 repli is a replica  tableName that in datasource config

-the number 0 is mysqls index  in datasource confg marks as matser mysql server
+the number 0 is datasources index  in datasource confg marks as matser mysql server

 when the master node switches, the number changes to new master index